xperseguers/t3ext-file_list/Documentation/Introduction/Index.rst

 This extension provides a frontend plugin which shows a list of files and folders in a specified directory on the file system or using more advanced FAL selectors such as categories or collections of files.

-You can sort the files in this directory over the Backend by name, size or creation date.
-The files will be sorted by name by default.
+You can sort the files in this directory over the Backend by file name, title, description, size or creation date.
+The files will be sorted by file name by default.

 There is also an option to display files as "new" (with a localized text after the name).